 US sanctions programmes targeting cyber-related activities were first instituted by executive order in 2015 and strengthened by additional measures the following year.

-On 16th May 2022, the EU extended its cyber sanctions regime for three years until 18th May 2025.
+On 12th May 2025, the EU extended its cyber sanctions regime for one year until 18th May 2026.
+The legal framework was extended for three years until 18th May 2028.

 Sanction Name